bouthaina-hrour/Automatiser-la-production-de-code/README.md

  17.Flavors and modification

-   -a.Recursive and simply expanded flavors of variables
+   - a.Recursive and simply expanded flavors of variables

    ![](screenes/9.PNG)

    ![](screenes/10.PNG)

-  -b.Use simply expanded to append to a variable
+  - b.Use simply expanded to append to a variable

    ![](screenes/11.PNG)

    ![](screenes/12.PNG)

-   -c.Sets variables with ?=
+   - c.Sets variables with ?=

    ![](screenes/13.PNG)

    ![](screenes/14.PNG)

-   -d.Make a variable with a single space
+   - d.Make a variable with a single space

    ![](screenes/15.PNG)

    ![](screenes/16.PNG)

-   -e.Undefined variables
+   - e.Undefined variables

    ![](screenes/17.PNG)

    ![](screenes/18.PNG)

-   -f.Use += to append
+   - f.Use += to append

    ![](screenes/19.PNG)